Back to Blog

 How often claimants actually win in published tribunal judgments

-A data-backed look at claimant win rates in the published employment tribunal judgments currently indexed, including merits wins, partial wins, strike-outs, and withdrawals.
+How claimant outcomes break down in published employment tribunal judgments, including merits wins, partial wins, strike-outs, and withdrawals.

 Claimant wins